Chapter 1: Resisting Urges and Curious Concerns

 Caleb wasn't unaware of the fact that Evan was blaming himself for losing the album.
 Once, twice, thrice, Caleb had tried getting Evan talk on it but he hadn't given in and there was no way, Caleb could force Evan for he knew, everyone has a part of themselves they can't share with everyone.

-Melody by the strings of guitar touched Evelyn's soul, bringing her feet to a halt in front of the music room.
+Hearing an intricate melody brought Evelyn's feet to a halt in front of the music room.

-She rose on her toes, to see inside and was left surprised to watch Evan sitting on the chair with his guitar in his hand.
+She rose on her toes, to see inside and was left surprised on catching a glimpse of Evan who was sitting on the chair with his guitar in his hand.
 She turned her wrist, and her eyes narrowed at the time in her watch.
 It had been about an hour since she last saw him in the classroom.

 Wasn't he supposed to go for the movie?
 She wondered and decided to leave before he could spot her there and she would have left, had her gaze not caught his eyes and as if she could read them, her heart felt that his heart wasn't at peace.

-She startled as he put his guitar on the floor and lifted his chair, throwing it towards the wall beside.
+She startled as he put his guitar on the floor, lifted his chair and threw it towards the wall beside.
 His brows knit together, and he swam his hands through his hair, least caring about the way he messed them.

-Her grip on the knob tightened as she saw him raising his hands from his chin to his ears and he glued them there, shutting his eyes and the next moment, she was inside the music room.
+Her grip on the knob tightened as she saw him raising his hands from his chin to his ears and he glued them there, shutting his eyes and the next moment, she found herself walking inside the music room.
 Her footsteps were light as she closed the door behind her, slowly.

 "Are you okay?"